 Racehorses that display any type of weakness in their foot or leg will also wear special shoes to help correct this.

 There can be a whole plethora of reasons for a horse tripping but in some cases, such as with young and inexperienced horses, special shoes can help to correct this.
 These shoes will have some sort of ramp or slope at the front that will allow the horse to pick up his feet with minimal effort.

 Horses’ hooves are made from a protein called keratin and are similar in structure to our finger (or toe) nails.
 This means that they don’t have any nerves so can’t feel anything, just the same as we don’t feel anything when we cut our nails.

-If a horseshoes is fitted correctly by a trained farrier then they won’t hurt the horse at all, in fact the horse won’t even know he’s wearing them.
-That said though, while the wall doesn’t have any nerves other parts of the hoof do and if they’re not fitted properly the shoe (or nails) can cause a great deal of pain, stress and discomfort to the horse.
+If a horseshoe is fitted correctly by a trained farrier then they won’t hurt the horse at all, in fact, the horse won’t even know he’s wearing them.
+That said though, while the wall doesn’t have any nerves other parts of the hoof do and if they’re not fitted properly the shoe (or nails) can cause a great deal of pain, stress, and discomfort to the horse.

 How often do horses need new shoes?

 Horse’s hooves continuously grow which means that not only do they need to be trimmed regularly, but the shoes also need to be replaced at the same time, even if they’re not particularly worn.